Social impact of YouTube: Disruption of conventional media

+Within twenty years of its founding, YouTube had disrupted traditional television with its billions of videos catering to niche interests.
+In the fourth quarter of 2023, 16 of the top 30 audio podcasts were available as YouTube videos—more than twice the fraction of a year earlier.
+In 2025, in the US, more people watched YouTube on their televisions than Disney+, Prime Video and Netflix.
+Also by 2025, YouTube had become the second most popular search engine (after Google) and the second most popular social network (after Facebook).

 Negative effects on viewers

 Videos that frighten or excite children were found to receive the most views, often because of algorithm-driven demand measurement and automated editorial oversight, automated oversight that is thought to be inadequately effective and easy to avoid.
 Very young children tend to watch the same video many times and were thus found to be particular vulnerable, including to videos with bizarre, sexual, scatological or violent content.
 Researchers, parents and consumer groups say that, despite YouTube's years of vowing to police inappropriate content, the website's recommendation algorithm and default autoplay feature continue to reach children with "violent imagery, drug references, sexually suggestive sequences and foul, racially charged language", making parental monitoring impractical.
 Separately, in September 2019 YouTube's owner Google agreed to pay a $170 million fine—exceeding the previous $5.7 million FTC record though only 1.7% of Google's profit for the quarter—for illegally collecting personal information from children without parental consent, in violation of the Children's Online Privacy Protection Act (COPPA).

 Some YouTube content creators have used the website's algorithm to gain more views at the cost of endangering viewers' physical safety, such as the Tide Pod challenge Internet meme that dared teenagers to consume pods containing the laundry detergent.